Opinion | Mitch McConnell is laughing in our faces. Brutal new polls for Biden show why.

 A polling double-whammy

 But those new polls illustrate why McConnell’s strategy nonetheless might work.
-The NBC poll shows double-digit slippage for Biden since last spring among independents and core Democratic groups like Blacks and Latinos.
+The NBC poll shows double-digit slippage for Biden since last spring among independents and core Democratic groups such as Black people and Latinos, and abysmal approval numbers on the economy and covid-19.
 The CBS poll shows lackluster support among liberals and finds Biden underwater with young voters.

 So there may be a double-whammy here.
 Independents may be alienated by Biden’s inability to achieve more bipartisanship (GOP obstruction works).
 Meanwhile, core Democratic voters may be demoralized by the failure to accomplish big achievements (GOP obstruction isn’t enough to get them to redirect blame; they hear more about Democratic infighting).